 Recently, I hosted a webinar—How to Effectively Lead During a Crisis.
 Our featured guest was Eleanor Taylor—a decorated Lieutenant Colonel in the Canadian Forces—and she opened with this riveting story.

 Eleanor enjoyed a 25 year career as a soldier and leader, but now she consults with business leaders in various industries.
-During the webinar, she was joined by my colleagues, Barry Pokroy, who leads Farber’s Circle and Square practice and Larry Baldachin, who co-leads the Performance Acceleration practice with me.
+During the webinar, she was joined by Larry Baldachin and my colleague, Barry Pokroy, who leads Farber’s Circle and Square practice.

 Using her experience in the military, we examined how business leaders deal with major disruptions while continuing to give direction through the fog of uncertainty.

 Remove the ambiguity that causes paralysis